Composite empirical likelihood for multisample clustered data: Simulation

 \section{Simulation}

 We simulate data from two random effects models, each consisting of four populations.
 They represent two types of marginal distributions with varying degrees of within-cluster dependence.

-{\it \bf Model 1: normal random effects model.} This model is also used in Verrill et al. (2015).
-Let $y_{kij}$ represent the strength of the $j$th piece in the $i$th cluster from population $k$.
+{\it \bf Model 1: Normal random effects model.} This model is also used by \cite{verrill2015simulation}. {\blue Let $y_{k,i,j}$ represent the strength of the $j$th piece of lumber in the $i$th cluster from population $k$.
 We assume that